-Reactions such as frustration, anxiety and depression are normal and sometimes counseling is needed to stay motivated and adapt to the changes.
-Being an active participant in recovery includes a mindset that encourages learning new ways of doing activities and adapting to a different set of abilities and limitations.
-It also includes making lifestyle changes such eating healthier and avoiding smoking and other habits that can bring about another stroke.
+Reactions such as frustration, anxiety and depression are normal; sometimes counseling is needed to stay motivated and adapt to the changes.
+Recovery requires a mindset that encourages learning new ways of doing things, adapting to a different set of abilities, and making lifestyle changes such eating healthier and avoiding smoking.